10 Proven Health Benefits Of Turmeric Essential Oil

 Benefits Of Turmeric Essential Oil

 Turmeric oil can treat fungal skin infections when applied topically and relieve cough and asthma when used in a steam inhalation.
-It may also help prevent cancer, support cell regeneration in those with neurodegenerative diseases.
-The oil also eases pain and inflammation, works as an anticonvulsant, and fights arthritis.
-It has an antioxidant effect as well.
+Rich with antioxidants, it may also prevent cancer and support cell regeneration in those with neurodegenerative diseases.
+The oil also eases pain and inflammation, prevents seizures, prevents tooth and gum diseases, and fights arthritis.

 Turmeric has long been used as a spice that adds flavor, color, and aroma to dishes in Southern Asia.
 Thanks to its medicinal properties, it also occupies pride of place in ayurveda and traditional Chinese medicine.
 In fact, you may already be using turmeric powder or tea as a natural home remedy for indigestion or pain.
 Take it up a notch by leveraging the benefits of another essential component of turmeric – its essential oil!

 Turmeric essential oil is obtained through steam distillation of the rhizome and has compounds like ar-turmerone, α-turmerone, and β-turmerone which boost your health in many ways.
 It is readily available in aromatherapy or herbal remedy stores.
 So get a bottle of the good stuff and use it for the following benefits.
-Turmeric essential oil:
+Do note that while turmeric essential oil may have more benefits, we’ve only listed the ones backed by studies.

 1. Fights Skin Infections Like Ringworm, Athlete’s Foot, And Jock Itch